-Under the declaration of trust of the Company, the total number of shares initially authorized for issuance was 10,000 preferred shares.
+Under the original declaration of trust of the Company, the total number of shares initially authorized for issuance was 10,000 preferred shares.
 On May 5, 2011, the declaration of trust was amended to authorize the issuance of up to 50,000,000 preferred shares.
-As of both December 31, 2014 and 2013, respectively, there were no preferred shares of beneficial interest outstanding.
+As of both December 31, 2015 and 2014, respectively, there were no preferred shares of beneficial interest outstanding.